duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   ```
   Run specific test and include byebug
   ```
-  cd actionview
   bundle exec ruby -w -Itest -rbyebug actionview/test/template/form_options_helper_test.rb -n test_select_with_include_blank_false_and_required
   ```
   Commit on your fork and some branch_name.
-In description of pull requests you
-  can include code example
+You can rebase to master
   ```
+  cd ~/rails/rails
+  git checkout master
+  # pull from rails repository
+  git pull rails master
+  # push to my repository
+  git push
+  # rebase
+  git checkout my_branch
+  git rebase -i master
+  # select squash so there is only one commit
+  git push origin my_branch
   ```
+  On web there is a button 'Create pull request'.
+  In description of pull requests you should some code example.

 * Rails 6 uses Utf8mb4 instead Utf8 so you can store emojis 😀 everywhere, I’m
   💯% sure.
 Here is plain ascii (￣︶￣). 🙌